What Type of Pasta Works Best for This Dish?

 • Flavor: Nutty and earthy, it pairs well with robust sauces like pesto or tomato-based options.

-• Texture: Slightly denser than regular pasta, it holds up well in baked dishes.
+• Texture: Slightly denser than regular pasta, it holds well in baked dishes.

 • Gluten-Free Pasta: